Causal Fine-Tuning under Latent Confounded Shift

-Distribution shifts are a fundamental challenge for many modern machine learning systems~\citep{huang2006correcting,d2022underspecification}.
-In practice, many such shifts are often unobserved and confounded~\citep{veitch2021counterfactual,alabdulmohsin2023adapting}: latent variables induce spurious, non-transportable~\citep{pearl2011transportability,jalaldoust2024transportable} correlations between inputs and labels, and their distributions vary across environments.
-We refer to this broader class of shifts, arising either directly at the confounder level or through interactions involving confounders, as \emph{confounded shifts}\footnote{This generalizes the notion of ``confounder shift'' to include cases where the confounder itself may not shift, but its interactions with other variables induce distributional changes.}.
+Distribution shift is a fundamental challenge for many modern machine learning systems~\citep{huang2006correcting,d2022underspecification}.
+In practice, such shift is often implicit and confounded~\citep{veitch2021counterfactual,alabdulmohsin2023adapting}, where latent variables induce spurious correlations between inputs and outputs.
+We refer to this broader class of distribution shift, arising either directly at the latent confounder level or through interactions involving latent confounders, as \emph{latent confounded shift}\footnote{This generalizes the notion of ``latent confounder shift'' to include cases where the latent confounder itself may not shift, but its interactions with other variables induce distributional changes.}.
 Examples of such shift include deploying models across different hospital populations~\citep{caruana2015intelligible}, handling corrupted and adversarial image~\citep{hendrycks2019benchmarking,ilyas2019adversarial}, stress testing models~\citep{d2022underspecification}, and syntactic shortcuts in post-trained language models~\citep{shaib2025learning}.

 To address such concerns, previous work has explored feature augmentation and regularization~\citep{hendrycks2019using,xie2020self,zhang2020adaptive,tu2020empirical}, as well as learning invariant features across domains~\citep{arjovsky2019invariant,ahuja2020invariant,heinze2021conditional}.
 Although effective in certain settings, these methods typically assume stable invariant features are the only useful signals across environments.
 However, they do not explicitly account for scenarios where observed features can entangle causal signal with spurious correlations that vary across environments.
 In Figure~\ref{fig:realworld_example}, we illustrate with an example where the model learns an implicit spurious correlation between Amazon and positive label from training data, but this correlation flips in test data (Amazon reviews become mostly negative).
 Such spurious correlations are not hypothetical: platform identifiers, annotation artifacts, and dataset collection heuristics often create precisely this kind of spurious linkage in practice~\citep{gururangan2018annotation,sagawa2019distributionally}.